Back to the Future Part II: Plot

 Marty gradually realizes that the 1985 they have returned to is not the one he knows.
 Biff, having used the almanac to secure a fortune, is now one of the country's wealthiest and most corrupt men.
-He has turned Hill Valley into a chaotic dystopia, secretly killed Marty's father, George, in 1973, and forced Marty's mother, Lorraine, to marry him.
+He has turned Hill Valley into a chaotic dystopia, secretly killed Marty's father, George, in 1973, forced Marty's mother Lorraine to marry him, and sent Marty to boarding school in Switzerland.
 Meanwhile, this timeline's version of Doc has been committed to a mental hospital.
-Doc deduces that old Biff took the time machine to give his younger self the almanac, and Marty learns from the alternate 1985 Biff that he received it on November 12, 1955.
+Doc deduces that old Biff took the time machine to give his younger self the almanac, and Marty learns from the alternate 1985 Biff that he received it on November 12, 1955, the date Marty had recently visited.
 Biff, acting on his future self's advice, tries to kill Marty, who flees with Doc to 1955.

 Marty secretly follows the 1955 Biff and watches him receive the almanac from his 2015 self.
 Marty then follows him to the high school dance, carefully avoiding interrupting the events from his previous visit, and being forced to intervene when Biff's gang goes after the other Marty performing onstage.
 Marty finally gets the almanac, but loses it after being again goaded into a fight with Biff.
 Marty chases after Biff's car on the hoverboard, getting the almanac back as Biff is left to crash into a manure truck for the second time in a week.

 Marty burns the almanac, nullifying the changes to the timeline that it had caused, as Doc hovers above in the time machine.
-Before Marty can join him, the DeLorean is struck by lightning and disappears.
-A Western Union courier arrives immediately after and delivers a letter to Marty; it is from Doc, who tells him that the lightning strike transported him to 1885.
+Before Marty can join him, the DeLorean is struck by lightning and disappears, leaving Marty once again stranded in 1955.
+A Western Union courier arrives and delivers a letter to Marty from Doc, who tells him that the lightning strike transported him to 1885.
 Marty races back into town to find the 1955 Doc, who had just helped the other Marty to return to 1985.
 Shocked by Marty's sudden reappearance, Doc faints.